centarro/commerce-docs/docs/v1/developer-guide/core-architecture.md

 <li><em>status</em> - string identifying the transaction status, lowercase using alphanumerics, -, and _</li>
 <li>title - the translatable title of the transaction status, used in administrative interfaces</li>
 <li>icon - the path to the status’s icon relative to the Drupal root directory</li>
-<li>total - TRUE or FALSE indicating whether or not transactions in this status should be totaled to determine the balance of an order</li>
+<li>total - TRUE or FALSE indicating whether transactions in this status should be totaled to determine the balance of an order</li>
 </ul>

 !!! example "Example payment transaction status definition"